 How To Tell A Parent They Can’t Live Alone

-Following are some approaches that may help you when talking to your parent about either getting a caregiver or moving to an assisted living facility.
+Following are some approaches that may help you when talking to your parent or aging relative about either getting a caregiver or moving to an assisted living facility.

 - Don’t spout off facts – instead use stories.
 Perhaps you know someone (or your parent knows someone) who ended up in an unfortunate situation simply because they were alone.
 Remind them or tell them of that.